 The 58-unit Bachelor of Science in Visual Communication Design encompasses and integrates graphic design and digital media topics and offers additional study addressing advanced concepts and a changing technological landscape with new opportunities for education and profession.
 Students are prepared to collaborate with other design disciplines in technology, user experience, and creative problem solving.
-All Design undergraduate programs are impacted at the first-time freshman level and for upper-division transfer programs.
-See Application Procedures, below.

 Students are required to purchase a laptop with required software when they begin the major.
 Students accepted into the Design program will receive hardware and software recommendations for their particular course of study.
 Educational discounts on both hardware and software are available through the SF State Bookstore, and through various online vendors.
 If you qualify for federal financial aid and have not already been awarded the annual maximum in federal student loans, you may request an increase in the federal student loan to assist you with the purchase of the laptop.

 Declaring a Design Major

 Students who have completed (or are close to) 60 semester units are able to start Design Major coursework in the fall of their Junior year.
 Contact The School of Design with any questions.